-Press Utility on the front panel or tap the i icon in the information setting area at the lower-right corner of the user interface to open the following operation interface.
+When the Shift key is illuminated, press Pulse/Utility on the front panel or tap the icon in the information setting area at the lower-right corner of the user interface to open the following operation interface.
 The interface displays the system parameters of the currently selected channel.